Asbestos Removal Cost

 What Are the Signs of Asbestos?

-It's important to be aware that there is no surefire way of telling whether something contains asbestos just by looking at it.
+It's important to know that there is no surefire way of telling whether something contains asbestos just by looking at it.

 So, if you're in the slightest doubt about whether there is asbestos in an area you're planning to renovate or remove, it's worth the cost of an asbestos survey just to be on the safe side.